patilvidhi2407/MedDonate---Redistributing-Unused-medicines-to-NGO/README.md

 Dnyneshwari Markad

+## Acknowledgements
-## Acknowledgements: We would like to thank all contributors and open source projects that made this project possible.
+We would like to thank all contributors and open-source projects that made this project possible.